Elazer R. Edelman: Awards and honors

-Edelman has authored or co-authored more than 680 original scientific publications, holds some 80 patents, and has trained more than 300 students and post-doctoral fellows.
+Edelman has authored or co-authored more than 900 original scientific publications, holds some 120 patents, and has trained more than 400 students and post-doctoral fellows.
 He has served on several advisory boards including the Science Board to the Food and Drug Administration.

-Edelman has been elected a fellow of the Association of American Physicians, American College of Cardiology, American Heart Association, American Institute for Medical and Biological Engineering, American Society of Clinical Investigators, American Society of Mechanical Engineers, Association of University Cardiologists, American Academy of Arts and Sciences, National Academy of Engineering, National Academy of Medicine, and National Academy of Inventors.
+Edelman has been elected a fellow of the Association of American Physicians, American College of Cardiology, American Heart Association, American Institute for Medical and Biological Engineering, American Society for Clinical Investigation, American Society of Mechanical Engineers, Association of University Cardiologists, American Academy of Arts and Sciences, National Academy of Engineering, National Academy of Medicine, and National Academy of Inventors.
 He received the Officer's Cross of the Spanish Order of Civil Merit in 2010.
+He is currently the Chief Scientific Advisor for the journal Science Translational Medicine.

 Selected awards received by Edelman include: